Dyslipidemia: PCSK9 inhibitors

 PCSK9 inhibitors are monoclonal antibodies that target an important protein in the degradation of LDL called proprotein convertase substilisin/kexin type 9 (PCSK9).
 These agents reduce LDL-C, increase HDL-C, decrease triglycerides, and decrease lipoprotein(a).
 The FOURNIER and ODYSSEY trials showed that these agents also reduced the risk of cardiovascular events.

 Cholesterol absorption inhibitors

 Ezetimibe inhibits the intestinal absorption of cholesterol and can be used alone or with statins.
 Regarding cardiovascular events, patients with chronic kidney disease saw a reduction in vascular and major atherosclerotic events when on simvastatin and ezetimibe compared to placebo.
 This same combination was also shown to reduce death, major coronary events, and nonfatal stroke in patients after acute coronary syndromes.

 Icosapent ethyl

-This agent consists of eicosapentaenoic acid (EPA), an omega-3 fatty acid from fish oil and works to lower the hepatic production of triglycerides.
+Icosapent ethyl consists of eicosapentaenoic acid (EPA), an omega-3 fatty acid from fish oil and works to lower the hepatic production of triglycerides.
 In the REDUCE-IT trial, patients on statin therapy and 4g daily of icosapent ethyl saw a reduction in major cardiovascular events.